Mission of SNACC

 How to Receive Credit

 In order to receive credit, participants must sign-in to the ASA Education Center and complete the meeting evaluation.
-Further instructions will be emailed to each participant immediately prior to and after the activity.
+Further instructions will be emailed to each participant after the activity.

 Americans with Disabilities Act